juandafelix/system-analysis-Perpustakaan/README.md

 ## Library Information System – Perkantas Jatim

 ## 📌 Project Overview
-This repository contains a **System Analysis portfolio project** focusing on the analysis and design of a **Library Information System** for *Perpustakaan Literatur Perkantas Jawa Timur*.
+This repository contains a **System Analysis portfolio project** focusing on the analysis and design of a **Library Information System** for *Perpustakaan Perkantas Jawa Timur*.

 The project demonstrates the role of a **System Analyst** in identifying business problems, analyzing current processes, designing future processes, and aligning IT solutions